carterTsai95/XcodeShortcut/README.md

 - (⌘ Command) + (⌃ Control) + (⇧ Shift) + ⏎ Return
 - Alertnative: View > Editor > Focus/Hide Focus

 Juggling multiple editors is a common challenge.
-While sometime I will have multiple editors open for reviewing, when I need to focus on one specific editor but I also don't want to close others.
+While sometime I will have multiple editors open for reviewing, when I need to focus on one specific editor I also don't want to close others.
 This shortcut becomes really handy.
 Ensuring that the editor you need is always at the forefront.

 <p align="center">
 	<img width="600" src="Media/FocusEditor.gif" alt="Focus Editor" />